CDCgov/prime-reportstream/prime-router/docs/proposals/0010-translations-and-schemas/0010-translations-and-schemas.md

 # A Translations does Everything a Schema can do

+This proposal is part of a series of recommendations that try to solve multiple problems together in one suggestion.
+These proposals consider the learnings and the experience from operating ReportStream for the past six months and the current production directions for the service for the next six months.

 ## Goals

 As the ReportStream project expands from COVID-19 reporting to general ELR reporting and other data flows, there is an opportunity to simplify the engineering and operation of the pipeline.
 In particular, this proposal aims to: